 Safety Culture Starts With Leadership: Beyond Compliance Training

-Why Compliance Alone Doesn't Create Safety
+Why Compliance Training Alone Fails to Create Safety

-Building a Speak-Up Culture
+Building a "Speak-Up" Culture and Psychological Safety

 Responding to Incidents as Learning Opportunities

-How do you balance safety with production pressure?
+• How do you balance safety with production pressure?

 Effective leaders don't see this as a balance—they see safety as enabling sustainable production.
 Shortcuts create rework, injuries cause delays, and incident investigations consume management time.
 The fastest path to project completion runs through safe practices.